marcedem/reactReduxWeather/README.md

 Developing a weather forecast app with React-Redux

 ### Getting Started
 There are two methods for getting started with this repo.

+### How does middlewares work?
+Middleware works like gatekeepers.

 #### Familiar with Git?
 Checkout this repo, install dependencies, then start the gulp process with the following: